Doberman Pinschers Breeding: How to Choose a Healthy Dobe Puppy

 This can be harder than it sounds, especially if the dam is less receptive or the stud Doberman is young and unsure how to proceed.

-Experienced Doberman Pinscher breeders also know to look for other subtle changes that can indicate a Doberman dam is pregnant.
+Experienced Doberman Pinscher breeders also know to look for other subtle changes that indicate a Doberman dam is pregnant.

 Because of this, artificial insemination is typically only used when a Doberman dam has trouble conceiving naturally or is persistently unwilling to mate naturally.